KseniaVensko/WebSitesScanner/Readme.txt

         --headers headers_with_values
             Specify the hash of headers with values you want to send additionally to standard headers during scanning, not required.
-            It looks like [header_object]&&[header_object]&&...
-Note that string must not contain spaces before and after &&. where [header_object] consist name and value of header separeted by colon, ex:
+            It must be like [header_object]&&[header_object]&&...
+            where [header_object] consist name and value of header separeted by colon.
+Note that string must not contain spaces before and after &&, ex:
             WebSitesScanner --input_file hosts.txt --headers "User-Agent":"Mozilla/5.0"&&Referer:"http://www.example.com/"

         --log
-            Force program to display warnings and errors to console during scanning
+            Force program to display warnings and errors to the console during scanning

         --help
             Prints help message and quits